 I wouldn't recommend freezing this dish as it will affect the textural elements of the recipe.

-Top tip
+Top tips

 - My go to toppings for Red Curry Pasta are cilantro, green onions, lime juice and a sprinkle of red pepper flakes for some spice!

-Other Great Recipes You Will Love
+Other Thai Recipes You Will Love

-Red Curry Pasta
+Easy and Delicious Curry Pasta

 Equipment